 The blind ambition to operate international flights before it completed the five year requirement, was one of the driving reasons for Vijay Mallya promoted Kingfisher Airline’s disastrous acquisition of the loss-laden Air Deccan, which is now acknowledged as a major reason for the ultimate demise of the liquor baron’s airline.

 We completely agree with Fernandes that this bizarre rule has held back Indian airlines while other airlines in the region have formed and grown to become large stable businesses, thus causing a loss to the nation.

-Fernandes appeared to confirm insider information when he used the name "Naresh", most likely referring to Naresh Goyal, the politically super-connected boss of Jet Airways, who was the "vested interest" behind this bizarre policy decision.
+Fernandes appeared to confirm insider information when he used the name “Naresh”, most likely referring to Naresh Goyal, the politically super-connected boss of Jet Airways, who is thout to be the “vested interest” behind this bizarre policy decision.

 A 2006 report explains

 While the Auto Policy defines a small car as being up to 3.8-metre long and the 6-digit excise notification in the official tariff book places a cap of 1,000 cc on the engine capacity for a car to qualify as ‘small’, the Budget made cars up to 4 metre in length and having an engine capacity of 1,200 cc (petrol) and 1500 cc (diesel) eligible for the lower, 16% excise slab.